Year 6 Camp Blog

 The class adults are Mrs Heath and Mrs Groves (Class Teachers) and Mrs Hamblin (LSA / Year 6 Intervention).

-Our PE days will staying on a Wednesday and Friday.
+Our PE days will staying on a Monday and Friday.
 Please ensure children come to school in the correct kit on these days and that long hair is tied back.
 We do not allow the children to wear earrings for PE so please can they be removed on these days or taped over.

 Thank you for taking the time to read all the information.